-Judy Vizzari interviews Pam Jenkins, from Diamond Creek.
+Judy Vizzari visits the garden of Pam Jenkins, from Diamond Creek.
 Pam does many things in the local food community, including maintaining the planter boxes in Chute Street.

 Between Eltham and Diamond Creek is a wide open valley of undulating hills.
 It’s punctuated by clumps of eucalypts and barbed wire fences and right now it’s a dry expanse of grey-green-gold.
 Around the valley runs a ridge, topped by a corrugated, brush fringed dirt road which is a less travelled link between Eltham and Diamond Creek.

 It’s early morning and I’m driving north on the ridge through a veil of dust which mingles with shafted light.
 As I turn left to skirt the valley I see, on my right, that the land falls away quite sharply into treed slopes which eventually give way to suburban housing nearer the Diamond Creek township.
 Just below the lip of the ridge on its north side are several large properties – it’s one of these I’m visiting – I’m here to meet local gardener, Pam Jenkins.

 Pam’s house is a typical 1960s brick home perched between the lip of the road and the steeply sloping valley below.
 It sits parallel to the street and, like so many local houses, is split level with the top level flush with the road and the bottom level nestled snugly below.
 There must have been some excavation carried out when the house was built as it, and its narrow front garden, are tucked in behind a slope which leads steeply to the property’s entrance.

 As I find out later, the garden is an enormous five acres and surrounds the house on three sides – north, south and east – spreading down into the valley below.
 I glimpse patches of green at the far end of the home and am already sensing the amount of work needed to convert this bushland into verdant oasis.